 Because this project was the first of its kind, we had no model to build off of.
 Working directly with hundreds of residents over the past five years has taught us it isn’t enough to share stories that often reveal the hurdles that people have been forced to overcome.
 Residents have taught us that stories have the potential to inspire change by bringing unheard voices into City Hall to inform and improve policymaking while also fostering relationships with the city and among neighbors.

-In the past few years, we’ve hosted more than 40 community screenings, and at many, someone cries.
-People also laugh and cheer, many excited about seeing themselves – or people who look like them – often for the first time, in a story they never expected to be told let alone on a big screen at the highest quality.
+In the past few years, we’ve hosted some 74 community events.
+People laugh and cry and cheer, many excited about seeing themselves – or people who look like them – often for the first time, in a story they never expected to be told let alone on a big screen at the highest quality.
 After a screening of “A Thousand Paper Cranes,” about how Denver’s Japanese American community emerged from internment in southeast Colorado during WWII, a woman whose mother was in one of the camps and featured in the film stood up and said, “Our only family heirloom was an Army blanket from one of the camps – until this film.”

 See more at IAmDenver.org.